rust-lang/book/nostarch/chapter14.md

   the remote server responded with an error: missing or empty metadata fields: description, license.
 Please see https://doc.rust-lang.org/cargo/reference/manifest.html for how to upload metadata
 ```

-The reason is that you’re missing some crucial information: a description and
+This errors because you’re missing some crucial information: a description and
 license are required so people will know what your crate does and under what
 terms they can use it.
-To rectify this error, you need to include this
-information in the *Cargo.toml* file.

-Add a description that is just a sentence or two, because it will appear with
+In *Cargo.toml*, add a description that's just a
+sentence or two, because it will appear with your crate in search results.
+For
-your crate in search results.
-For the `license` field, you need to give a
+the `license` field, you need to give a *license identifier value*.
+The Linux
-*license identifier value*.
-The Linux Foundation’s Software Package Data
+Foundation’s Software Package Data Exchange (SPDX) at
-Exchange (SPDX) at *http://spdx.org/licenses/* lists the identifiers you can
+*http://spdx.org/licenses/* lists the identifiers you can use for this value.
-use for this value.
-For example, to specify that you’ve licensed your crate
+For example, to specify that you’ve licensed your crate using the MIT License,
-using the MIT License, add the `MIT` identifier:
+add the `MIT` identifier:

 Filename: Cargo.toml